ministryofjustice/opg-digideps/docs/CSS_POLICY.md

 These rules keep our custom CSS close to the GOV.UK Design System, making code easier to review and maintain, and easing our route to new components when they are released.

+### Linting

+We lint our custom CSS to ensure that it meets our standards.
+This is reported during the Gulp build process, but it's generally easier to enable linting in your code editor so you get feedback in realtime.

+You need to enable a linted which recognises the `.sass-lint.yml` configuration file.
+Examples:

+- [Atom][atom-linter]
+- [Sublime Text][sublime-text-linter]
+- [VS Code][vs-code-linter]

 ## Specific cases

 ### Radio buttons with revealed content